 Peer Review Policy

-The process of peer review is fundamental to JPAID’s mission to provide a platform for the publication of high quality research on poverty and development issues that will be of interest and use to our readership.
+The process of peer review is fundamental to ADP’s mission to provide a platform for the publication of high quality research on development issues that will be of interest and use to our readership.
 Referees play a critical role in ensuring only articles of a high standard are published in the journal.

 All submissions are subject to initial evaluation by the editors.
 Papers that are outside the scope of the journal or are of insufficient academic merit to be sent out for peer review are rejected at this stage.
 Manuscripts of sufficient merit are forwarded to two or more expert referees for review.